Ali Brustofski: Theater

 Brustofski began performing at the age of three, with the first of many competition dance programs.
 She then acted in several New Jersey musical theater productions, including "Annie" at the Darress Theatre in Boonton, NJ.
 At 10 years old, Brustofski performed as "Brigitta" in her first professional musical, The Sound of Music, at New Jersey's Paper Mill Playhouse.)
 Brustofski also performed Off-Broadway in the role of Nicki in "Dear Maudie" at the 78th St. Theatre.

-Voiceover Acting
+Voiceover acting

-In 2003, Brustofski was hired by Nickelodeon to be the voice for Piper O'Possum, the mascot of Nick Jr. after Face, from 2004 through 2007.
+In 2003, Brustofski was hired by Nickelodeon to be the voice for Piper O'Possum, the mascot of Nick Jr., from 2004 through 2007.
 She has continued to do voiceover work.